 Advantages

 The syntax is elegant and expressive.[7]
-As a commercial product, C# is well supported by Microsoft and have plenty of relevant tools and a fully supported online community built by Microsoft.
+As a commercial product, C# is well supported by Microsoft, there are plenty of relevant tools and a fully supported online community built by Microsoft.
 Therefore, learning resources would be sufficient, and troubleshooting might be easy with other developers’ help.
 Graphics programming is also well supported in C#.

 Disadvantage

 C# is a product of Microsoft and can only work on Windows.
-Team 10 has not yet learnt anything about this.
-It would be a brand-new field, and exploring it could take much time.
+Team 10 has not learnt anything related yet.
+It would be a brand-new field, exploring it could take much time.

 C